 The huge fire could be seen as far away as Salem, Mass.
 Volunteers from that town traveled 48 miles in six hours to help put out the blaze.
 Help also came from Newburyport, Mass., and the New Hampshire towns of Dover, Exeter and Durham.

 The fire sent the N.H.
 Fire and Marine Insurance Co. into bankruptcy.
 It destroyed many businesses that had relocated after the first fire of 1802.

-In 1814, the New Hampshire General Court passed the Brick Act, requiring every building over 12 feet high to be built of brick.
+In 1814, the New Hampshire General Court passed the Brick Act, requiring every building over 12 feet high to be built of brick with a slate roof.
 Portsmouth rebuilt its downtown in brick, and tried to enjoy the holidays.

 You can still get a feel for what Portsmouth was like before it went brick at the Strawbery Banke collection of house museums, right in the middle of the city.

 With thanks to Dennis Robinson, The Three Fires of Christmas, SeacoastNH.com, 2005.
 Images: North Church By Billy Hathorn – Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=34161214.
 Gov. John Langdon House By Daderot – Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=5643711.
 Jefferson Street By Ken Gallager (Ken Gallager from en.wikipedia) – Author, Public Domain, https://commons.wikimedia.org/w/index.php?curid=15734947.
 This story about the Portsmouth Fires was updated in 2021.